 Forgiveness is often a window through which the world glimpses the mercy of God.
 As the popular slogan goes, “You may be the only Bible some people ever read.”
 When we forgive, we model God’s teachings on kindness, mercy, love, and humility.
 People cannot see Jesus in us when we are walking in bitterness and anger.
 When all we can talk about is how we were wronged, how someone betrayed us, or the wounds we are carrying, we lose sight of our primary mission, which is to make disciples (Matthew 28:19).
 Unforgiveness makes us self-focused instead of God-focused and steals our love, peace, and joy (see Galatians 5:22).

 Forgiveness comes more easily for some than it does for others, but we are all required to forgive if we want to walk in fellowship with God.
 Some find it hard to forgive because they have a misunderstanding of what it means to forgive.
 Forgiveness is not the same as reconciliation.
 We can forgive from the heart while keeping betrayers at a distance.
 Forgiveness does not allow unrepentant abusers back into our lives, but it does allow the peace of God back into our lives.

 From the cross, Jesus prayed for His murderers: “Father, forgive them” (Luke 23:34).
-We are never more like Jesus than when we forgive the ones who wronged us, and for believers that is the ultimate goal (Romans 8:29).
+We reflect Jesus when we forgive the ones who wronged us, and for believers being like Jesus is the ultimate goal (Romans 8:29).